stlvault/stlvault-io/README.md

 Future versions will support a wider range of 3d model files (`.obj`, etc.) as well as writing of some formats.

 ## NuGet Packages
 NuGet Packages are available on [NuGet.org](https://www.nuget.org/packages/StlVault.IO/).
+Current version is still a preview release and might get breaking API changes.

+## Examples / Usage
+TBD - look at `src/Benchmarks` for now.

 ## Performance
 The parsers in this package are designed to operate with good throughput and low memory usage: